-Carpet is another obvious choice for a bedroom.
-They are great for adding warmth and coziness.
+Carpet is often an underestimated bedroom decor choice.
+But, choose wisely and you'll see how great it can be to add both warmth and coziness.
 Go for something relatively neutral on your bedroom floor so it's not the focus of your room and can cope with whatever style you add to your space.

 39. Add plenty of house plants for an easy bedroom update

-House plants are such a great way to add some color into a bedroom.
-Mix up the size of plants you choose and have them all at different levels to create a proper jungle feel.
+House plants are the most organic of all the bedroom decorating ideas out there and they are such a great way to add calming or vibrant colors into your bedroom space.
+Mix up the size of plants you choose and have them all at different levels to create a real jungle feel.
 We have a whole feature on indoor gardening too, check that out for plenty of ideas.